 Food-grade soybeans are used in a variety of different soy food applications including tofu, miso, natto, and soy beverages.

 Want to try making tofu?
 Follow this easy recipe for Sriracha Tofu and Coconut Rice.Get recipe here

 Unlike barley, corn, oats, and wheat, the majority of Ontario soybeans are exported; 53% of Ontario’s soybeans destined for international markets.
 In fact, it is estimated that out of every 5 rows of soybeans grown, 3 rows actually leave Ontario for international markets.

 Commodity soybeans are the most exported soybean that is produced in Ontario.
 Most commodity soybeans are exported to China, the European Union, and the United States.
 Food-grade soybeans are exported to markets in mostly Asian countries including Japan, Malaysia, and Vietnam.

-Domestic uses are also important for Ontario soybeans.
-Animal feed accounts for 77% of total domestic utilization.
+Ontario produced soybeans that remain in Ontario are used predominately in animal feed.
 The main feed markets are swine, dairy cattle, and poultry followed by a very small percentage used in beef cattle.
-Soybean oil is the next largest market making up 16% of total domestic utilization.
+Soybean oil is another large market for domestic soybeans.
 Soybean oil uses include food service (restaurants), food manufacturing, retail, vegetable oil, and industrial uses (such as biodiesel).
-The remaining 7% is used for seed purposes.
+What isn’t used for animal feed or oil is used for seed purposes and on farm usage.